 Through energy-saving initiatives, we achieved our targets for both CO2 emissions per unit of production value and total CO2 emissions in FY2022.

-In addition to the ongoing upgrades to energy-saving facilities, we installed and begun operating solar power production sites, we also achieved our target for landfill generation systems at the Toyama and Hitachi Works in disposal.
-FY2022.
+In addition to the ongoing upgrades to energy-saving facilities, we installed and begun operating solar power generation systems at the Toyama and Hitachi Works in FY2022.